Welcome to the Minocqua area with 2,300 bodies of fresh water, the highest concentration in the world.

 The Wilderness Lake shorelines are primarily forested, the forest composition varying with the site characteristics and the area’s management history.
 Each lake has an undeveloped shoreline, with no structures, except primitive campsites, within 1⁄4 mile.
 The lake and its shoreline within 1⁄4 mile, or to the visual horizon if it is further, are passively managed.
 Public motor vehicle use for lake access and all recreational uses are not allowed.

-Six Wilderness Lakes
+Wilderness Lakes

 WILD LAKES

 Thirty-three lakes are designated as Wild Lakes.
-On Wild Lakes human influence on the lake or its surrounding lands is not conspicuous.
+On Wild Lakes, human influence on the lake or its surrounding lands is not conspicuous.
 The shore-lands are primarily forested, the composition varying with the site characteristics and the area’s management history.
+The lakes and their shorelines, within 400 feet or to the visual horizon from the lake if that is further, are natural appearing without signs of management.
+There is only non-motorized use of these lakes.

-Thirty-three Wild Lakes
+Wild Lakes

 SCENIC LAKES

-Due to a statewide policy change that tightened the criteria for allowable uses on designated wilderness and wild lakes, several NH-AL lakes that were designated under the 1982 plan no longer qualify for designation without changing their long established pattern of use.
+Due to a statewide policy change that tightened the criteria for allowable uses on designated wilderness and wild lakes, several NH-AL lakes that were designated under the 1982 plan no longer qualify for designation without changing their long-established pattern of use.
 Under the revised forest plan they will be assigned a classification that fits their current conditions; thus, allowing all of the present uses and similar management objectives to continue.

 Sixteen of these lakes fall within Native Community Management Areas that will have limited or no forest management in order to protect the natural scenic values of the lakeshore.